spatie/laravel-webhook-client/README.md

 ### Verifying the signature of incoming webhooks

 This package assumes that an incoming webhook request has a header that can be used to verify the payload has not been tampered with.
-The name of the header containing the signature can be configured in the `signing_secret` key of the config file.
+The name of the header containing the signature can be configured in the `signature_header_name` key of the config file.
 By default, the package uses the `DefaultSignatureValidator` to validate signatures.
 This is how that class will compute the signature.

 ```php
 $computedSignature = hash_hmac('sha256', $request->getContent(), $configuredSigningSecret);